openebs/website/website/src/blogs/a-primer-on-openebs-continuous-integration.md

 **Logging Framework for e2e**

 OpenEBS CI uses the popular EFK (Elasticsearch-Fluentd-Kibana) stack as the logging framework for the e2e pipelines.
-Each target cluster brought up as part of the e2e pipeline is configured with the fluentd-forwarder daemonset and fluentd-aggregator deployment, with the latter streaming the logs to the remote ElasticSearch instance running on the master (Gitlab-CI) cluster.
+Each target cluster brought up as part of the e2e pipeline is configured with the fluentd-forwarder daemonset and fluentd-aggregator deployment, with the latter streaming the logs to the remote ElasticSearch instance running on the master (GitLab-CI) cluster.
 These are then rendered by the Kibana visualization platform that is also running on the master cluster.
 The forwarders are configured with the appropriate filters based on pipeline and commit IDs to aid in a quick data analysis.

 ![EFK-Based Logging framework](/images/blog/2019/04/efk-based-logging-framework.png)